benlawson/MusicLingo/README.md

 The two statements, Print and Play, will either print to the screen information about the queries or play the information (audio), respectively.

 Formulas to use:
-Length will return a number that represents the number of words in the song.
++ Length will return a number that represents the number of words in the song.
-Interval will return the lyrics between the two number inverals
++ Interval will return the lyrics between the two number inverals

-Mode returns the most common word in a song
++ Mode returns the most common word in a song
-Sentiment uses IBM BlueMix Personality Insights to determine personality keywords to describe the song.
++ Sentiment uses IBM BlueMix Personality Insights to determine personality keywords to describe the song.

+These formulas act on lyrics, which can be build from using a term.

 The formulas are used to build up queries.
 These act upon terms, which are either a song or an artist.